solana-labs/solana-program-library/libraries/tlv-account-resolution/README.md

   - Hard-coded values, such as string literals or integers
   - A slice of the instruction data provided to the transfer-hook program
   - The address of another account in the total list of accounts
+  - A program id from another account in the instruction

 When you store configurations for a dynamic Program-Derived Address within the additional required accounts, the PDA itself is evaluated (or resolved) at the